X-ray spectral state evolution in IGR J17091-3624 and comparison of its heartbeat oscillation properties with those of GRS 1915+105: Results

-To study the nature of the bursts in details, we studied the rise and the decay profiles for both sources.
-Left panel of Fig. 8 showed the combined rise profiles of several bursts and combined decay profiles of same bursts in IGR J17091-3624 on 31 March 11.
-To study the average behavior of rise profiles, we normalized the starting time of each profile to 0 sec.
-Similarly, to study the average behavior of decay profiles, we normalized the starting time of each profile to 15 sec.
-We repeated the same procedure for the observation on 22 June 97 of GRS 1915+105 (shown in the right panel of Fig. 8) except for the fact that the staring time of each decay profile was normalized to 70 sec.
-We fit the combined rise profile with exponential function f$_{rise}$(t) = ae$^{t/t_{rise}}$ (red continuous line), the combined decay profile with exponential decay function f$_{decay}$(t) = ae$^{-t/t_{fall}}$ (blue continuous line) and all profiles with straight line (red and blue dotted line).
-In case of GRS 1915+105, exponential function fits better than straight line in both rise and decay profile with the significance of 1$-$1.94 $\times$ 10$^{-70}$ and 1$-$1.31 $\times$ 10$^{-38}$ respectively.
-In IGR J17091-3624, the corresponding significance values were 0.312 and 1$-$1.99 $\times$ 10$^{-4}$ respectively.
-The slope of the exponential function, for both rise and decay, were found similar in both sources (see Table 3).
-This indicate that the origin of burst structure might be similar in both sources.
+To study the nature of bursts in details, we study the rise and decay profiles from both sources.
+Top left panel of Fig. 9 shows the combined rise profiles of several bursts and combined decay profiles of same bursts in IGR J17091$-$3624 on 31 March 11.
+To study the average behaviour of rise profiles, we normalize the starting time of each profile to 0 sec.
+Similarly, to study the average behavior of decay profiles, we normalize the starting time of the decay of each profile to 15 sec.
+We repeat the same procedure for the $\rho$ class observation in GRS 1915+105 on 22 June, 1997 (shown in the top right panel of Fig. 9) except for the fact that the staring time of each decay profile is normalized to 70 sec.
+We fit the combined rise profile with exponential rise function f$_{rise}$(t) = ae$^{t/t_{rise}}$ (red continuous line), the combined decay profile with exponential decay function f$_{decay}$(t) = ae$^{-t/t_{fall}}$ (blue continuous line) and all profiles with straight line (red and blue dotted line).
+In case of GRS 1915+105, exponential function fits better than straight line in both rise and decay profile with the significance of $>$ 10$\sigma$ and $>$8$\sigma$ respectively, where the significance is estimated using F-test.
+For IGR J17091$-$3624, the corresponding significance values are 3.2$\sigma$ and 5.1$\sigma$ respectively.
+The slope of the exponential function, for both rise and decay, are found similar in both sources (see Table 3).
+If burst structures depend on physical processes associated with the origin of the bursts \citep{b51}, then our results indicate that the origin of burst structure may be similar in both sources.
+We also study energy-dependent light curve variance spectra in both sources during their `heartbeat' oscillations.
+The variance spectrum in IGR J17091$-$3624 on 31 March, 2011 (bottom left panel of Fig. 9) shows that lightcurve variance decreases monotonously with energy.
+However, the variance spectrum in GRS 1915+105 on 22 June, 1997 (bottom right panel of Fig. 9) shows an initial increase in variance with the energy till $\sim$ 6 keV, then it decreases significantly, at least, up to $\sim$14 keV.
+This is remarkable as it may indicate that although similar parameter may trigger bursts in both sources, the spectroscopic evolution of the bursts is different, which, however, need to explore further.